fed135/Kalm/README.md

       port: 6000
     });

-    server.on('connection', (client) => { //... });
+    server.on('connection', (client) => {
-    // Broadcast to all connections subscribed to the channel 'user.join' server.broadcast('user.join', { foo: 'bar' });
       // Subscribe to 'user.action' channel
-    server.subscribe('user.action', (req) => {
+      client.subscribe('user.action', (req) => {
         /*
           req.body       The body of the request
           req.client     The connection handle reference
           req.frame      The details of the network frame req.session    The session store for that connection */
-    })
+      });

+      // Broadcast to all connections subscribed to the channel 'user.join' server.broadcast('user.join', { foo: 'bar' });
+    });

 ```